Use social proof — user testimonials, reviews, and influencer marketing — to share your app with more potential customers

 As we just noted, you need subscribers in order to make money.
 And not just any subscribers — paid subscribers.
 While racking up trial subscriptions is great, you need to focus on converting those trial subscribers into paid subscribers.

-We can tell you that on average, about 50% of Playbook’s trial users convert into a paid subscription.
-That’s why it’s so crucial to hook users during their first month trial period — and you can do this by posting fresh content on a regular basis, engaging with fans on social media, and more.
+We can tell you that on average, more than 50% of Playbook’s trial users convert into a paid subscription.
+That’s why it’s so crucial to hook users during their 7-day trial period — and you can do this by posting fresh content on a regular basis, engaging with fans on social media, and more.

 Below, we’ll share how you can use social media and your email lists to turn trial subscribers into paying customers.